 (August 21, 1789 – May 23, 1857)

 Augustin-Louis Cauchy is the crème-de-la-crème of French mathematicians.
-His father (Louis-François Cauchy) was also a top genius who won France’s Concours Général.
+His father (Louis-François Cauchy) was also a top genius; who like his son, won France’s Concours Général competition.
 Augustin-Louis excelled in everything he studied.
 The then leading mathematicians, Joseph-Louis Lagrange and Pierre-Simon Laplace, were amazed by his talents.
-He would later grow-up to become the greatest of all French mathematicians.
-Despite his engineering chores, Cauchy always found time for his math-leisure.
-He pioneered Complex Analysis, Continuum Mechanics, and the Theory of Permutation; in addition to advancing many works of his predecessors.
-He was proficient in all branches of maths, and his abilities awed his contemporaries.
-For years, these enabled his fame to exceed that of Carl Gauss (the seemingly invincible Prince of Mathematics).
-Revered for his intellect and deemed immortal through his works, Cauchy remains the icon of rigorous proofs.
-He was the first to prove many theorems: including Fermat’s Polygonal Number Theorem.
+He would later grow-up to become the greatest French mathematician.
+Despite his civil engineering chores, Cauchy always found time for his math-leisure.
+He pioneered Complex Analysis, Continuum Mechanics, Permutation Group, and Elasticity Theory: in addition to advancing many works of his predecessors.
+He was proficient in every branch of mathematics, contributed significantly to all areas, and published frequently.
+Several of these works which were indispensable to physics found applications in engineering.
+Cauchy’s abilities together with his output-rate awed his contemporaries.
+These ensured that for several years, he remained more famous than Carl Friedrich Gauss (the seemingly invincible Prince of Mathematics).
+Revered for his intellect and deemed immortal through his meticulous works, Cauchy became the icon of rigorous proofs.
+He was the first to prove many theorems: including the complex and difficult Fermat’s Polygonal Number Theorem.
 Throughout history, only Leonhard Euler outputted more individual disquisitions than him.
-His entire 800-plus publications were adjudged to be of the highest standard.
-Even after denouncing him as “irredeemably mad”, Niels Henrik Abel acknowledged him as “the only person who knew how mathematics should be done”.
-Judith Grabiner praised him for “institutionalizing rigorous mathematics”; whereas Hans Freudenthal reminded that “more mathematical concepts and theorems are named after Cauchy than anybody else”.
+His entire 800 publications were adjudged to be first-rate.
+Even after depicting him as irredeemably mad, Niels Henrik Abel acknowledged him as the only person who knew how mathematics should be done.
+Judith Grabiner praised him for institutionalizing rigorous mathematics; whereas Hans Freudenthal reminded that more mathematical concepts and theorems are named after Cauchy than anybody else.